vncntx/acrylic/docs/src/pages/layout/Toolbar.md

 ))
 ```

-Toolbars can also be vertical.
+They can also be vertical.

 ```jsx
 render(() => (